Umuzi-org/tech-department/content/projects/django-airbnb-clone/rest-endpoints/_index.md

 ---
-title: CloudBnb - Expose apis to be consumed by modern mobile app
+_db_id: 542
+available_flavours:
+- django
+content_type: project
+from_repo: projects/django-airbnb-clone/intro
 prerequisites:
   hard:
   - projects/django-airbnb-clone/intro
   - projects/django-airbnb-clone/property-search
   - projects/django-airbnb-clone/user-registration
   - projects/django-airbnb-clone/users-can-make-bookings
   soft: []
 submission_type: continue_repo
-from_repo: projects/django-airbnb-clone/intro
-available_flavours:
-  - django
+title: CloudBnb - Expose apis to be consumed by modern mobile app
 ---

 Django is great and all but the frontend it renders using views and templates is a little bit limited.